avaamsel/vynl/developer-guide.md

 ## 5\. ✍️ How to add new tests:

-1. Make sure you have the required dev dependencies for Jest:
+1. Make sure you have the required dev dependencies for Jest, if not, reference step 4.1 for installation!
-   1. If not, run: ``npx expo install jest-expo jest @types/jest \--dev``
-   2. Also make sure to run: ``npx expo install @testing-library/react-native \--dev``
 2. Most of the unit tests created will fall under the “\_\_tests\_\_” folder in the project root directory, within that folder names for tests will follow this naming convention: ``FileBeingTested-test.tsx``
    1. Within testing files, include: ``import { render } from '@testing-library/react-native';`` as well as the import for the file being imported: ``import HomeScreen from '@/app/index';``
 3. \_\_tests\_\_ files can be added to test directories other than just the root, ex. within ``utils``